-- End-to-end live sessions - this feature is especially useful for coaches to host online coaching sessions.
+- End-to-end live sessions to host online coaching sessions.

 - Blog option to create a blog and publish relevant to your industry content in order to utilize the power of organic marketing fully

-So if you are a coach who wants to find an easy-to-use yet powerful coaching platform that will give you the opportunity to expand, then Uteach is the right choice for you.
-Plus, it is worth mentioning that it has extremely affordable pricing plans and a 14-day free trial run period.
+If you are a coach who wants to find an easy-to-use yet powerful coaching platform that will give you the opportunity to expand, then Uteach is the right choice for you.
+You can book a call with the expert to find out if it’s the right fit or start with a 14-day free trial.

 Coaching Loft is another tremendous cloud-based software for coaches.
 It offers enough features to start and successfully handle coaching sessions.

 The main features include the following:

 - Tools to improve the engagement of the clients